 Arctic cyclones and TPVs are identified in the ERA5 dataset, the highest resolution reanalysis dataset available from ECMWF.
-Hourly data are available at a horizontal resolution of TL639 (approximately 30 km transform grid) with 137 terrain-following

-165 hybrid-pressure levels up to 80 km.
-ERA5 was produced using cycle Cy41r2 of ECMWF's integrated forecast system which was operational from 8 March to 21 November 2016.
-Three-hourly data on a N320 Gaussian grid (approximate meridional grid spacing of 0.281°) was used for the extended summer season, May-September inclusive, from 1979-2018.

-Arctic cyclones and TPVs were identified using maxima of ξ{850} , and minima of θ on the dynamic tropopause (defined as the surface with PV of 2 PVU), θ{2PVU} , respectively.
-A minimum track distance of 1000 km was imposed to focus on mobile

-- 170 systems.
-The TRACK algorithm (version 1.5.2) was used to track the identified features (Hodges, 1994, 1995, 1999).
+- 165 ERA5 was produced using cycle Cy41r2 of ECMWF's integrated forecast system which was operational from 8 March to 21 November 2016.
+The IFS model was integrated with a horizontal spectral truncation of TL639 with 137 terrain-following hybrid-pressure levels up to 80 km.
+Three-hourly data on a N320 Gaussian grid (approximate meridional grid spacing of 0.281° or 31 km) was used for the extended summer season, May-September inclusive, from 1979-2018. - Arctic cyclones and TPVs were identified using maxima of ξ{850} , and minima of θ on the dynamic tropopause (defined as the surface with PV of 2 PVU), θ{2PVU} , respectively.
+The TRACK algorithm (version 1.5.2) was used to track the identified features (Hodges, 1995, 1999).
 After tracking, associated MSLP minima (if they existed) were determined for each Arctic cyclone track point.
 The associated MSLP minimum was diagnosed as that closest, within a 5° radius, using B-spline interpolation and a steepest descent minimization, and using the ξ track location as the starting point.
 For tracking, mid-latitude cyclones are typically identified using either ξ{850} or MSLP (e.g. Neu et al. (2013)).
-The 850 hPa level is used for ξ to avoid strong influences from boundary layer processes - 175 and orography.
+The 850 hPa level is used for ξ to avoid strong influences - 175 from boundary layer processes and orography.
 As described in Sect.
 1, both fields were used in a recent comparison of Arctic cyclones tracked using different global reanalyses that used the same tracking algorithm as used in this study (Vessey et al., 2020).
 The authors found that more Arctic cyclones were identified using ξ{850} than using MSLP due to the identification of smaller-scale systems using ξ{850} .
 In the summer about 50 % more cyclones were identified using ξ{850} , whereas in the winter the values nearly doubled.
-Note though that these findings are likely to be somewhat dependent on the spatial filtering before tracking and the post-tracking filtering. - 180 Far fewer studies have tracked TPVs and our identification of these systems using θ{2PVU} minima follows that of Cavallo and Hakim (2010).
+Note though that these findings are likely to be somewhat dependent on the spatial filtering before - 180 tracking and the post-tracking filtering.
+Far fewer studies have tracked TPVs and our identification of these systems using θ{2PVU} minima follows that of Cavallo and Hakim (2010).